nickswalker/timecode/README.md

 will show the current timecode inline with the SMPTE standard, it will keep counting the total frames without clipping it.

-Please report any bugs to the [GitHub](https://github.com/eoyilmaz/timecode) page.

 Copyright 2014 Joshua Banton and PyTimeCode developers.